What’s With This Ego? What’s With This Ego?

 Ego is a tough negotiator between desires and morality.
 And yet, a soft skin for the psyche, both separating and connecting two different worlds.
 Freud’s followers borrowed the notion of the ego, but they look at it from a broader perspective.

-Psychoanalysis gave new meaning to numerous terms, but “ego” has been the most prominent.
-We use terms such as “egoism” or “egotism,” we speak of a big or hurt ego.
+Psychoanalysis gave new meaning to numerous terms, but ego has been the most prominent.
+We use terms such as egoism or egotism, we speak of a “big” or “hurt” ego.
 And yet, we rarely give any thought to the exact meaning of the words, holding on to their negative associations instead.
-We see the “ego” as a vehicle for unmitigated individualism, a person’s hard core separating them from everything external.
+We see the ego as a vehicle for unmitigated individualism, a person’s hard core separating them from everything external.
 We connect the ego with self-love, self-importance, dreams of greatness.
 In the rich tradition originating in psychoanalysis, one can easily find justification for these associations, yet one can discover very different interpretations as well.
 Even though these interpretations haven’t gone through to the collective imagination, they are equally fascinating.

 Information

-Breaking news!
-This is the second of your five free articles this month.
+You’ve reached your free article’s limit this month.
 You can get unlimited access to all our articles and audio content with our digital subscription.
+If you have an active subscription, please log in.

 Subscribe